Persuasive Vs. Push Web Notifications

 - Boost conversions

-John feels he is burning out at work lately and is secretly dreaming to go away on a holiday for a few days.
+John feels he is burning out at work lately and is secretly dreaming of going on holiday.
 He spends his free time browsing the pages of travel websites, and wondering whether he can afford it.

-It all changed when his favourite travel website began to use persuasive notifications.
-One Monday morning, John logs in and before he even had clicked on his favourite destination- the Maldives a persuasive notification popped up to inform him that there was only a limited time offer of -25% on all deals!
+Once his favourite travel website starts using persuasive notifications, everything changes.
+John logs in, and before he even clicks on the the Maldives (his favourite destination), a persuasive notification pops up telling him there’s a limited time offer of 25% off all deals! – highlighting urgency.

 Thanks to the persuasive notifications used by booking.com John had the best holiday of his life, one that he will always remember.

 In order to use the persuasive notifications feature, you insert a special piece of code into your notification message.
 This code is provided to you by the platform that you are using.
-At Convertize we offer a small code snippet into your webpage and Convertize automatically replaces the code with the dynamic value that you push through the snippet.
-To find out more about how it is done, click here.
+At Convertize we insert a small snippet of code into your webpage and our platform automatically replaces the code with the dynamic value supplied.
+You can find out more about the technical aspects in our persuasive notifications workspace.